sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rulefor finding out any unknown fraction in other required places (than the beginning):-

-[125](# "The method given this rule is similar to what is explained under stanza No, 122: only the results thus obtained have to be, in this case, each diminished by one.").
+125[^215].
 The optionally split up parts of the (given) sum, when divided in order by the simplified known quantities (in the intended *Bhāgānubandha* fractions), and (then) diminished by *one*, become the unknown (fractional quantities) in the required places of our choice.

+[^215]: "The method given this rule is similar to what is explained under stanza No, 122: only the results thus obtained have to be, in this case, each diminished by one."

 Thus ends the *Bhāgānubandha* class (of fractions).